Jaycar-Electronics/Camping-Power-Meter/README.md

 "Shunt" in a term, means to "divert" - here, we're going to divert the current away from our little measuring device (which will be the ESP) and continue back to the source.
 Current shunts are specialized to be of a certain resistance,  The shunt that we are using is a 5A shunt, which is rated at 50mV.

 ![shunt image showing rating](images/shunt.png)

+*Note, your shunt might look a little different*

 This means, for 5A of current, we'll read 50mV, or 1mV per 100mA of current, which is pretty good for what we'll be needing;

 ###### Interface and control system